chaseoes/_PluginTemplate/readme.md

 # _PluginTemplate

-This is the Maven template I use for all my plugins.
+This is the Maven template I use for all my Bukkit plugins.
 The name starts with _ so it appears first in my file listings.

 ## Compilation